 Two main types of surgery are used in the treatment of breast cancer:

-1. Lumpectomy: (sometimes called breast conserving surgery or wide local excision) where the breast cancer and a small amount of surrounding normal tissue is removed.
+1. Lumpectomy: sometimes called breast-conserving surgery or wide local excision, this is where the breast cancer and a small amount of surrounding normal tissue is removed.

 2. Mastectomy: this is an operation to remove the whole of the affected breast.

 What type of surgery is most suitable for you will be decided in discussion with your breast surgeon, who will take a number of factors into consideration including the size and location of the tumour within the breast.

 Women who undergo lumpectomy will require radiation therapy after surgery as large studies have shown that this reduces the chances of the tumour recurring to the same degree as removing all of the breast.

 I’ve heard that you also need an operation to remove glands from the armpit.
 Why is this?

 The most common site for breast cancer cells to spread to is to small glands, called lymph nodes, just under the armpit.
 This area is referred to as the ‘axilla’.
 To check if breast cancer cells have spread to this area, your breast surgeon has to remove a sample of these glands.